Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Proof of Corollary 2

-For $1<\nu<4$, the function $\int_{0}^{1}\exp\left(-\frac{\nu^2}{4}(z-x'+1)^2\right)dz$ is approximately normal and centered at $1.5$ with variance approximately equal to Var$(X')$.
+For the values of $1<\nu<4$, we note that the function $\int_{0}^{1}\exp\left(-\frac{\nu^2}{4}(z-x'+1)^2\right)dz$ is approximately normal and centered at $1.5$ with variance approximately equal to Var$(X')$.
 Since the first term is centered at 1, therefore the difference is non-zero.
 However, the magnitude of difference supported on negative $x'$ axis is $\leq 0.02$ and decays exponentially fast such that the magnitude of the difference is approximately 0 for $z\leq -0.5$.
 Hence the integral of the difference remains sufficiently close to zero and thus can be ignored.
-Therefore,
+Therefore, Hence, we can approximate the probability, $P_e(\nu)$ as -2.5em \QED 2.5em} \end{proof}